lupyuen/lupyuen.github.io/src/ci4.md

 </span>

-_Phew extracting the Errors and Warnings look so complicated!_
+_Phew the Errors and Warnings look so complicated!_

-TODO: Yeah
+Yeah our Build Logs appear in all shapes and sizes.
+We might need to standardise the way we present the logs.

 # Ingest from GitHub Actions

 _What about the Build Logs from GitHub Actions?_

-It gets a little more complicated, we need to download the Build Logs from GitHub Actions.
+It gets a little more complicated, we need to download the __Build Logs from GitHub Actions__.

 But before that, we need the __GitHub Run ID__: [github.sh](https://github.com/lupyuen/ingest-nuttx-builds/blob/main/github.sh#L17-L39)